+36541 -- Hello.
 My wife and I have a 07 Yukon.
 It has a V-8 with active fuel control.
 The truck has some problems.
 It is a year old and just out of warranty.
 I have been to the dealer many times.
-The radio quit, the ac/heater/defroster quit.
+The radio quit, the AC/heater/defroster quit.
 The passing gear would not engage and the fuel economy was terrible.
 16mph, not sure what the active fuel control is for.
-Dodge dose this good with a plain v-8.
+Dodge does this good with a plain V-8.

 Well the radio was fixed, the climate control still does not work, and we do not attempt to pass anybody or pull out in traffic unless we have plenty of time.
 We have come to realize that McConnell Cadillac is just patronizing us.
 They do not know how to fix it.
 My wife is tired of me taking the truck back and forth to McConnell and paying money for them to reprogram the climate control that does nothing.
 The person at the dealership is nice, but is not serious about fixing the problem.
 He just wants this vehicle out of his hair.

 I could understand if I was complaining about the temp if, it was a degree off, but if I have to keep adjusting the temp up and down to regulate it, something is not right.
 I have to turn the temp above 88 degree to get it to start warming up.
 Then if I get on the highway the blower speeds up and the temp drops to cool.
 Sometimes it is the opposite, I can run the temp down to 60 and it is still blowing hot air.
 We have to roll the windows down.

 The service guy has given many explanations that change every time I go back.
 One time they told me they reprogrammed it, one time they replaced a part, one time they told me the found a wire unplugged in the back of the unit.
 Whatever.